Stateful Data Flow Beta Build composable event-driven data pipelines in minutes.

 $ fluvio cloud connector logs slack-stars-outbound

-Your end-to-end pipeline up and running;
+Your end-to-end dataflow up and running;

 1. the sink connector reads the last record from github-stars